octobercms/docs/3.x/markup/property/this-session.md

 ## this.session.has()

-The `this.session.has` method can eetermine if an item exists in the session.
+The `this.session.has` method can determine if an item exists in the session.

 ```twig
 {% if this.session.has('key') %}